DeepSenseCA/echofilter/docs/source/usage_guide.rst

         The Echoview region file format.

     Inference
-        The procedure of using a model to generate output predictions based on a particular input.
+        The procedure of using a :term:`model` to generate output predictions based on a particular input.

     Hybrid model
-        A model which has been trained on both downfacing and upfacing data.
+        A :term:`model` which has been trained on both :term:`downfacing` and :term:`upfacing` data.

     Machine learning (ML)
-        The process by which an algorithm builds a mathematical model based on sample data ("training data"), in order to make predictions or decisions without being explicitly programmed to do so.
+        The process by which an :term:`algorithm` builds a mathematical model based on sample data (":term:`training data`"), in order to make predictions or decisions without being explicitly programmed to do so.
         A subset of the field of Artificial Intelligence.

     Mobile
-        A mobile echosounder is one which is moving (relative to the ocean floor) during its period of operation.
+        A mobile :term:`echosounder` is one which is moving (relative to the ocean floor) during its period of operation.

     Model
         A mathematical model of a particular type of data.
-In our context, the model understands an echogram-like input sample of Sv data (which is its input) and outputs a probability distribution for where it predicts the turbulence (entrained air) boundary, bottom boundary, and surface boundary to be located, and the probability of passive periods and bad data.
+In our context, the model understands an echogram-like input sample of :term:`Sv` data (which is its input) and outputs a probability distribution for where it predicts the :term:`turbulence` (:term:`entrained air`) boundary, :term:`bottom boundary<Bottom line>`, and
+        :term:`surface boundary<Surface line>` to be located, and the probability of :term:`passive<Passive data>` periods and
+        :term:`bad data<Bad data regions>`.

     Nearfield
-        The region of space too close to the echosounder to collect viable data.
+        The region of space too close to the :term:`echosounder` to collect viable data.

     Nearfield distance
-        The maximum distance which is too close to the echosounder to be viable for data collection.
+        The maximum distance which is too close to the :term:`echosounder` to be viable for data collection.

     Nearfield line
-        A line placed at the nearfield distance.
+        A line placed at the :term:`nearfield distance`.

     Neural network
         An artificial neural network contains layers of interconnected neurons with weights between them.
-The weights are learned through a machine learning process.
-After training, the network is a model mapping inputs to outputs.
+The weights are learned through a :term:`machine learning<Machine learning (ML)>` process.
+After
+        :term:`training`, the network is a :term:`model` mapping inputs to outputs.

     Passive data
-        Data collected while the echosounder is silent.
+        Data collected while the :term:`echosounder` is silent.
 Since the sonar pulses are not being generated, only ambient sounds are collected.
-        This package is designed for analysing active data, and hence passive data is marked for removal.
+        This package is designed for analysing :term:`active data`, and hence :term:`passive data` is marked for removal.

     Ping
-        An echosounder sonar pulse event.
+        An :term:`echosounder` sonar pulse event.

     Sample (model input)
-        A single echogram-like matrix of Sv values.
+        A single echogram-like matrix of :term:`Sv` values.

     Sample (ping)
-        A single datapoint recorded at a certain temporal latency in response to a particular ping.
+        A single datapoint recorded at a certain temporal latency in response to a particular :term:`ping`.

     Stationary
-        A stationary echosounder is at a fixed location (relative to the ocean floor) during its period of operation.
+        A stationary :term:`echosounder` is at a fixed location (relative to the ocean floor) during its period of operation.

     Surface line
         Separates atmosphere and water at the ocean surface.